PajoHack/Clonmel-dogwalking-volunteers/README.md

   - Next the user enters their name in a text input which is also a required field.
   - The email field is not an as required field.
 This is intentional as perhaps some older user may not have an email address.
   - The phone number field is a required field.
-  - In the more details textarea, users can provide more details such as their preferred dats and times.
+  - In the more details textarea, users can provide more details such as their preferred days and times.
   - When the required info is provided and the submit button is clicked, the form data is submitted.

 ![image of the registration form](assets/images/registration-form.png)